beeper/sdk-docs/Widgets.md

 ## Install a Beeper Widget

 1. Click the settings gear at the top-left of Beeper Desktop, then press "Settings"
-2. In the sidebar, click "Preferences" and disable "chat caching".
-Then click "Labs" and enable "Show widgets in chat view"
+2. In the sidebar, click "Labs" and enable "Show widgets in chat view"
 3. In one of your chats, click "i" on the top-right, then press "Add widget".
 Enter the URL of the widget and give it a name.
 - If you'd just like to try out a widget, type in `https://example.beeper.vercel.app` for the demo widget.
 Otherwise, type in the URL of the widget you're trying to install.
 4. That's all!
 Click your widget in the sidebar to open it.